 An introduction to the use of accounting in the decision making process.
 Information will be presented with a bias toward user orientation as opposed to preparer orientation.
 Course competencies will be developed in the areas of: Identifying the role of accounting in society, basic accounting and business terminology, concepts behind financial information, accepted accounting practices, analysis and interpretation of financial statements of sole proprietorships and corporations.
 (59.4 Lec.
 Hrs.)

-Prerequisite: MAT:041 or MAT:053 and RDG:032 or RDG:033, or minimum math and reading placement score based on college assessment.
+Prerequisite: RDG:032 or RDG:033, MAT:053; or minimum reading and math placement scores based on college assessment.

 ACC:146 Managerial Accounting 3.0 cr.